Standard Number: IT.1.1.3S

 - Be configured to lock or logout and require a user to re-authenticate if left unattended for more than 15 minutes.
 Devices that do not support this capability must be secured alternatively such as restricting access in a locked room;

-- Devices must be configured to allow Remote Wipe in the event the device is lost or stolen.
+- Be configured to allow the owner to Remote Wipe in the event the device is lost or stolen.
 Devices that do not support Remote Wipe functionality must be encrypted.

 - Devices that are Jailbroken, Rooted, or have been subject to any other method of changing built-in protections must not be used to access University Technology Resources.